 - Personal, social and health education (PSHE) including the relationships and sex education (RSE) aspect

 Key Stage 1

-Hedgehogs (Year 1) and Squirrels (Year 2) belong to Key Stage 1.
+Foxes Class (Year 1 and Year 2) belong to Key Stage 1.
 The children access Phonics, Spelling, Mathematics and English during the morning session.

 Key stage 2

-Squirrels (Year 3) and Badgers (Years 4, 5 and 6) belong to Key Stage 2.
-Children work from a two and three-year rolling programme which incorporates all areas of the National Curriculum 2014.
+Squirrels (Year 3 and Year 4) and Badgers (Year 5 and Year 6) belong to Key Stage 2.
+Children work from a two year rolling programme which incorporates all areas of the National Curriculum 2014.
 Phonics, Spelling, English and Mathematics lessons are taught in the morning sessions but these skills are incorporated in all aspects of the curriculum.